Return to home page Book Reviews, Book Lover Resources, Advice for Writers and Publishers

 2. A cover letter.

 3. A publicity or press release.
-This should include either a physical address or an email address to send the review to.
+This or the cover letter must include either an email address or a physical address to send the review to.

-There is an approximate 14 to 16-week "window of opportunity" for a book to be assigned out for review.
+Print books submitted to the MBR have an approximate 4 to 6-week "window of opportunity" for a book to be assigned out for review.

 You may also want to read the following articles on the Advice for Writers & Publishers section of our website: